PavanshivaGolakoti/FingerCount/README.md

 # FingerCount
-Tells you the count of your fingers using openCV
+Tells you the count of your fingers using HandDetectorModule